benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Interpretor Parameters

-- Are values that package provide to be replaced by real values (evaluated during executing time).
+- Are values that package provide to be replaced by real values (evaluated during runtime).

 ## Rules